fpereiro/teishi/readme.md

 `teishi.simple` takes an `input` and returns `true` if it's a simple object (anything but an array or an object).

 `teishi.complex` takes an `input` and returns `true` if it's a complex object (array or object).

+### teishi.inc

+A function that takes an array or an `arguments` pseudo-array as its first element and a `value` as its second argument.
+If `value` is contained inside the array, the function returns `true`; otherwise, it returns `false`.
+This is the sole teishi function that doesn't validate its arguments - this is done to save execution time in libraries that depend on teishi.

 ### teishi.copy